McKean-Vlasov equations involving hitting times: blow-ups and global solvability: Introduction and main results

 and for $T' < T$, the unique solution to the equation

 in $W_2^{1,2}([0, T'] \times [0, \infty))$ satisfies $\lambda(t)=-\frac{1}{2}\frac{q_x(t,0)}{\int_0^\infty q(t,y)dy}$ for almost every $t \in [0, T']$. \end{enumerate} \end{definition}

-\quad In the above definition, a generalized solution to the equation \eqref{eq:MVHLogFP} is more restrictive than that to the equation \eqref{eq:MVHLinFP}, and it requires uniqueness along with existence.
+In the above definition, a generalized solution to the equation \eqref{eq:MVHLogFP} is more restrictive than a weak solution to the equation \eqref{eq:MVHLinFP}, and it requires the uniqueness along with the existence.
 This complication is due to the non-local term `$\int_0^\infty q(t,y)dy$' in the Fokker-Planck equation \eqref{eq:MVHLogFP}.
 Our first result provides sufficient conditions for the Fokker-Planck equations \eqref{eq:MVHLinFP} and \eqref{eq:MVHLogFP} to exhibit blow-ups, which is in a similar spirit to \cite[Theorem 2.2]{CC11}.